 Six Months Ended December 31, 1998

-United Kingdom 29%
+United Kingdom .

+Japan 29%

-All other export sales to countries totaling less than 10% each 12% 27%
+totaling less than 10% each 12% 27%

 Net Loss Per Share

 Basic net loss per share and diluted net loss per share are presented in conformity with Financial Accounting Standards Board's ("FASB") Statement of Financial Accounting Standards (SFAS) No. 128, "Earnings Per Share," for all periods presented.
 Pursuant to the Securities and Exchange Commission Staff Accounting Bulletin No. 98, common stock and convertible preferred stock issued or granted for nominal consideration prior to the anticipated effective date of the initial public offering must be included in the calculation of basic and diluted net loss per common share as if they had been outstanding for all periods presented.
 To date, Extreme has not had any issuances or grants for nominal consideration.